markus-zhang/lc3vm/README.md

 * Put reseting initialAddress into a function and fixed a couple of its bugs

+* Added a basic scrollbar.
+Damn I don't really like the ImGui style scrollbar so I'll add my own.

 + Add some other stuffs in the hex window:
     + The current selected range and its size
     + An option button to open the option window??